ikoniqoz/nitrodocs/content/reference/nginx-with-php-fpm.md

 # Configuring Nginx with PHP-FPM

-For those of you that like using [Nginx](http://nginx.org/), we have good news, you can run PyroCMS just fine.
+For those of you that like using [Nginx](http://nginx.org/), we have good news, you can run NitroCMS just fine.

 ## Setting up your virtual host